VOLTTRON/volttron/examples/StandAloneFileWatcher/README.md

 ```
 vctl auth keypair
 ```
-Update settings.py with the new public and secret keys
+Update settings.py with the generated public and secret keys

 3. Determine the public server key of the instance using this command:
 ```